billforsternz/retro-sargon/README.md

 "make it into a pretty package stage".

 Some notes on the project organisation.
-The Sargon assembly language source, in original and transformed versions is in directory "stages" to (name indicates the stages it has been through).
+The Sargon assembly language source, in original and transformed versions is in directory "stages" (the name indicates the stages it has been through).
 The following files are present;

 - stages/sargon1.asm ;As close to original book as we can make it
 - stages/sargon2.asm ;Typos and spelling errors fixed
-- stages/sargon3.asm ;Label all PC relative jumps (instead of, for example JR $+5)
+- stages/sargon3.asm ;Label all PC relative jumps (eg JR $+5 -> JR rel6)
 - stages/sargon4.asm ;Conventional Z80 mnemonics instead of TDL assembler mnemonics
 - stages/sargon5.asm ;Add x86 interface